Automates the detection and exploitation of command injection vulnerabilities in certain vulnerable parameter(s) and/or HTTP header(s).

 Q: Is there a place where I can check for demos of commix?

-A: If you want to see a collection of demos, about the exploitation abilities of commix, take a look at the exploitation demos wiki page on GitHub.
+A: If you want to see a collection of demos, about the exploitation capabilities of commix, take a look at the third party references wiki page on GitHub.

 Q: I found a bug and/or I have to request new features.
 What can I do?

 A: For bug reports and/or new features, please open an issue on Github .